Senior Director of Parent Experience

 🎥 Why Families Leave Traditional School for Alpha

-Listen to three Alpha fathers explain their decision to reject conventional schooling—and how Alpha's approach has transformed their children's confidence, autonomy, and academic trajectory.
+Listen to three Alpha fathers discuss their decision to move away from conventional schooling—and how Alpha's approach has transformed their children's confidence, autonomy, and academic outcomes.

 👉 Watch the conversation (24 min)